塑料姐妹

 Plastic Sisters / Fake Girl Squad

 Think of 'plastic sisters' as the Chinese Gen-Z term for female friendships that look warm and sisterly on the outside but are hollow at the core — all sweet selfies, birthday posts, and 'omg I love you so much' comments, with zero real emotional investment underneath.
-It's part sardonic self-awareness, part social critique: women acknowledging that many of their girl-group bonds are performative rituals rather than genuine connection.
+Emerging around 2019, it's part sardonic self-awareness, part social critique: women acknowledging that many of their girl-group bonds are performative rituals rather than genuine connection.

 Cultural Context